 Equity-settled share-based payments to employees and others providing similar services are measured at the fair value of the equity instruments at the grant date.
-Details regarding the determination of the fair value of equity-settled share-based transactions.

 The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period, based on the Company's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
 At the end of each reporting period, the Company revises its estimate of the number of equity instruments expected to vest.
-The impact of the revision of the original estimates, if any, is recognised in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the equity-settled employee benefits reserve.
+The impact of the revision of the original estimates, if any, is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the equity-settled employee benefits reserve.